Our Low-Temperature Thermochronology Laboratory (LTTL) has facilities for

 Laboratory facilities for mineral separation, mounting, polishing and etching

-Facilities for mineral separation include a 300 sf "dirty" lab with saws, chipmunk and mini jaw crushers, disk mill pulverizer, Jasper Canyon zircon separation table, Ro-tap, dry and wet sieves, ultrasonic sieve cleaner and drying oven; as well as a 250 sf "wet" lab space with three fume hoods for handling a variety of heavy liquids and acids, an Eppendorf benchtop centrifuge and a Frantz LB-1 Magnetic Barrier separator.
-This space also houses a Buehler EcoMet grinder and AutoMet 250 polisher for preparing polished mineral mounts, a Memmert precision oven and furnace for mineral etching and annealing experiments.
+Facilities for mineral separation include a "dirty" lab with saws, jaw crushers, pulverizer, Jasper Canyon zircon separation table, Ro-tap, dry and wet sieves; and a "wet" lab with three fume hoods for handling heavy liquids and acids, an benchtop centrifuge, Frantz LB-1 Magnetic Barrier separator, Buehler EcoMet grinder and AutoMet 250 polisher, a Memmert precision oven and furnace for etching and annealing experiments.